 ³ The note that is in harmony with the ‘vadi’, and is next in importance, in the raga.

-Trying Sound Therapy Online Sound Therapy Becoming a Practitioner Our Research
+Trying Sound Therapy Becoming a Practitioner Research

 Link To Us Send Us Your Suggestions Go To Related Links Link To The Site Map Send To A Friend